merge-lab/merge-lab.github.io/content/publications.md

 ----

 {{< list-table header=false imageCol=true class="pubs" >}}
+/img_static/pubs/forte2025.png
+A robot that has a white 3D-printed wrist between the gripper and the rest of the arm.
+The wrist has a honeycomb structure.
+**FORTE: Tactile Force and Slip Sensing on Compliant Fingers for Delicate Manipulation**<br><u>Siqi Shang</u>, Mingyo Seo, Yuke Zhu, <u>Lillian Chin</u><br>Under review at *IEEE T-RO*<br>[arXiv](https://arxiv.org/abs/2506.18960) | [Website](https://merge-lab.github.io/FORTE/) <br><br>We create FORTE, 3D-printed finrays with internal force and slip sensing.
+By measuring the pressure change of embedded air channels at 2 kHz, FORTE can accurately estimate grasping forces from 0-8 N with an average error of 0.2 N, and detect slip events within 100 ms of occurring using an analytical model.
+FORTE grasps fragile objects like raspberries and potato chips with a 98.6% success rate, and achieves 93% accuracy in detecting slip events across 310 trials. <!--highlight -->

 /img_static/pubs/biflex2025.png
 A robot that has a white 3D-printed wrist between the gripper and the rest of the arm.
 The wrist has a honeycomb structure.
-**BiFlex: A Passive Bimodal Stiffness Flexible Wrist for Manipulation in Unstructured Environments**<br>Gu-Cheol Jeong, Stefano Dalla Gasperina, Ashish D. Deshpande, <u>Lillian Chin*</u>, Roberto Martín-Martín*<br>Under review at *IEEE RA-L*<br>[arXiv](https://arxiv.org/abs/2504.08706)<br><br>We create BiFlex, a flexible 3D-printed wrist that uses buckling to passively switch from a high stiffness precision mode to a low stiffness compliant mode.
+**BiFlex: A Passive Bimodal Stiffness Flexible Wrist for Manipulation in Unstructured Environments**<br>Gu-Cheol Jeong, Stefano Dalla Gasperina, Ashish D. Deshpande, <u>Lillian Chin*</u>, Roberto Martín-Martín*<br>Under review at *IEEE RA-L*<br>[arXiv](https://arxiv.org/abs/2504.08706) | [Website](https://robin-lab.cs.utexas.edu/BiFlex/) <br><br>We create BiFlex, a flexible 3D-printed wrist that uses buckling to passively switch from a high stiffness precision mode to a low stiffness compliant mode.
 BiFlex is easily generalizable to many robot end effectors while simplifying control.

 /img_static/pubs/auxbot2025.png
 A robot made out of metal pieces in the closed and expanded states.
 There are scissor links in between metal triangles and squares.
-**Large-Expansion Bi-Layer Auxetics Create Compliant Cellular Motion**<br><u>Lillian Chin</u>, Gregory Xie, Jeffrey Lipton, and Daniela Rus<br>Accepted to *ICRA 2025*<br>[Paper](/Auxbot_ICRA25.pdf)<br><br>We create soft modular robots that can expand <u>1.57x in 0.2 seconds</u>.
+**Large-Expansion Bi-Layer Auxetics Create Compliant Cellular Motion**<br><u>Lillian Chin</u>, Gregory Xie, Jeffrey Lipton, and Daniela Rus<br>*ICRA 2025*<br>[Paper](/Auxbot_ICRA25.pdf)<br><br>We create soft modular robots that can expand <u>1.57x in 0.2 seconds</u>.
 We achieve this through a scissors-like bi-layer auxetic design, increasing the expansion ratio.
 We can use these robots as the basis of larger structures, including 2D bending and 3D cube flipping.

 /img_static/pubs/iros2024.png
 A robot gripper grasps a 10 pound dumbbell and is deformed by a plastic bat.